 If the price is $2,000,000 or less and will be paid in cash or by a promise to pay cash in the future, whether or not set forth in a note (or a combination of the two methods of payment), then there is an escrow requirement.

-Technically, the bulk sales act does not require an escrow, but because a purchase and sale of a business is often handled through an escrow, I refer only to the obligations imposed on the escrow agent.
-If there is no escrow, say, because the bulk sale is not the purchase of a business, then the duties that would be imposed on an escrow agent are imposed on the buyer, and references to the duties of the escrow agent are references to the duties of the buyer.
+Technically, the bulk sales act does not require an escrow, but because the purchase and sale of a business are often handled through an escrow, I refer only to the obligations imposed on the escrow agent.
+If there is no escrow, then the duties that would be imposed on an escrow agent are imposed on the buyer, and references to the duties of the escrow agent are references to the duties of the buyer.

 If there is an escrow, the buyer must deposit the full amount of the purchase price into escrow.
 If part of the purchase price is to be paid by a promissory note, then the note is deposited into escrow along with the cash portion.
 Thus, while the entire purchase price is to be deposited into the escrow, only a portion (or none) may be cash.